Security Guidance for Fraud and Identity Theft Prevention

 Atlanta, GA 30348-5281

 Contact your local TriSummit Bank financial center office to report account fraud or if you have questions regarding fraud.
+To report debit card fraud contact the Fraud Center at 1-800-417-4592.
 You should defend against identity theft as soon as you suspect it.
 Place a “fraud alert” on your credit reports that requires creditors follow certain procedures prior to opening new accounts in your name or making changes to existing ones.
 The three nationwide consumer reporting agencies have toll-free numbers for placing a “fraud alert,” and placing a call to one of the three agencies is sufficient notice to all:

 Placing a “fraud alert” entitles you to free copies of your credit reports.
 Look for inquires from companies you haven’t contacted, accounts you didn’t open or debts on accounts you can’t explain.